lee2998p/Embedded2/scripts/README.md

 #### train_model
 This function first initalizes hyperparemeters used to train the model.
 For each epoch, it trains and validates the data.
 As it iterates through the data, it goes through forward propagation unless the phase is 'train'; in this case, it will go through backward propagation.
 It prints the loss and accuracy of train or val.
 There are checkpoints every 10 epochs; these checkpoints help us make the comparison among the trained model and the overfit and underfit models.
 Finally, it returns the trained model.
 #### get_metrics
+It prints statistics from final epoch of training.